Online Driver Education for Alberta Schools

 AMA Driver Ed: School Edition is designed to fit into school programming while giving students a strong foundation in safe driving knowledge, responsibility, and decision-making.

-- Relevant for both junior and senior high students
+Designed for junior and senior high students at different stages of their driving journey.

 Frequently Asked Questions